Alberta Film and Television Tax Credit

 grant_single_labels|admissibility

-- Corporation must be primarily engaged in film, television, or digital media production.
+- The corporation must be primarily engaged in film, television, and/or digital media production.

-- Incorporated in Alberta under the Business Corporations Act or registered as an extra-provincial company in Alberta.
+- The corporation must be incorporated in Alberta or registered as an extra-provincial company in Alberta.

-- Not exempt from paying taxes under the Alberta Corporate Tax Act.
+- The corporation must not be exempt from paying taxes under the Alberta Corporate Tax Act.

-- Not have received funding from the Alberta Production Grant or the Alberta Screen-Based Production Grant.
+- The corporation must not have received funding from the Alberta Production Grant or the Alberta Screen-Based Production Grant for the project.

 grant_eligibility_criteria|who_can_apply